-The borrower(s) cannot be charged discount points or extension fees.
+, Τh e lender should further instruct the closing attorney/agent as follows: The borrower(s) cannot be charged discount points or extension fees.
 The mortgage payment must include amounts to pay the property taxes and all applicable insurances.
 For loans closing after July 31st, all taxes for current/prior year MUST be paid in full with proof provided with closing package.
 Principal adjustments at closing must be on 1st mortgage only.
 The maximum allowed cash back cannot exceed \$2,500 and must be from verified POCs paid into transaction by borrower(s).
 The Trustee fee on all Deeds of Trust must be 5%.

-The Closing Disclosure for the first mortgage must reflect the correct subordinate financing calculation.
+calculation.
 An initial and a final CD are required on the first mortgage per ServiSolutions' funding checklist available at www.servsol.com.
 No CD is required on the 2nd mortgage.